-That’s when Finding Rover‘s facial recognition technology linked to a database of missing dogs kicked into action.
+That’s when Petco Love Lost facial recognition technology kicked into action linking to a database of missing dogs.

-According to Finding Rover, within four hours of Roxy arriving at the shelter, she was being picked up and reunited with the Cox family.
+Four hours after Roxy’s arriving at the shelter, she was being picked up and reunited with a very relieved family.